-- 1.1 Public Space Protection Orders are made by the Council under the Anti-Social Behaviour, Crime and Policing Act 2014 ("the Act").
+- 1.1 The existing Public Space Protection Order (Exclusion of Feeding Pigeons In Waterlooville Precinct)("PSPO") which was originally made in April 2017 and subsequently extended ends on 30 April 2024.
 A PSPO is designed to deal with a particular nuisance or problem in an area.
-The behaviour must be having a detrimental effect on the quality of life of those in the community. - 1.2 The Council may make a PSPOs for up to three years after which they can be extended for further periods of up to three years.
-There is no limit on the number of times a PSPO can be reviewed and renewed. - 1.3 The existing Public Space Protection Order (Dogs)("PSPO") which was originally made in April 2017 (and subsequently extended) ends on 30 April 2024.
+The behaviour must be having a detrimental effect on the quality of life of those in the community. - 1.2 Public Space Protection Orders, which replaced previous legislation, are made by the Council under the Anti-Social Behaviour, Crime and Policing Act 2014 ("the Act"), which determines that orders be made for up to three years after which they can be extended for further periods of up to three years.
+There is no limit on the number of times a PSPO can be reviewed and renewed.